CodeCaffeine268/Expense-Tracker-app/README.md

 (2)View a summary of total expenses.
 (3)Simple, intuitive user interface for tracking spending.

-Technologies Used:
-HTML
-CSS
-JavaScript
+Technologies Used:HTML for structure CSS for styling JavaScript for functionality